 Achievements of Phase II

-The Urban-LEDS project has expanded, with new local governments joining the project in 4 new project countries: Bangladesh, Colombia, Lao PDR, and Rwanda.
+Phase II has served as an expansion to Urban-LEDS, with local governments joining the project in 4 new countries: Bangladesh, Colombia, Lao PDR, and Rwanda.

-In 2018, the in-country project focus was on establishing key relationships with national government ministries, project cities and other stakeholders, formalised through the creation of National Project Advisory Groups.
-The current systems of climate finance, reporting and governance have been analysed in four countries, and pilot activities to strengthen multi-level governance identified.
-Local governments have been welcomed into the project, their current situations mapped, and needs and opportunities identified.
-Initial pilot projects have been identified and staff training and capacity building has begun.
+In 2018, the in-country project focus was on establishing key relationships with national government ministries, project cities, and other stakeholders, formalized through the creation of National Project Advisory Groups.
+The current systems of climate finance, reporting, and governance have been analyzed in four countries, and pilot activities to strengthen multi-level governance have been identified.
+Local governments have been welcomed into the project, their current challenges examined, their needs and opportunities identified, and capacity building through staff training has begun.

-Globally, project partners have showcased Urban-LEDS and its core messages on multi-level governance and finance at various international events, including submitting a paper to the UNFCCC in collaboration with GIZ.
+Globally, project partners have showcased Urban-LEDS and its core messages on multi-level governance and finance at various international events, including submitting a paper to the UNFCCC (United Nations Framework Convention on Climate Change) in collaboration with GIZ (German Development Agency).
 The project is in discussions with international finance partners, also in collaboration with the Global Covenant of Mayors for Climate & Energy (GCoM), to push for increased availability of finance for Urban-LEDS local governments.